Myth: Hard Work Beats Depression

 Myth: Help Means Drugs for Life

 Despite the buzz about a "Prozac Nation," medication is only one of the tools used to lift depression.
-And asking for help does not mean you'll be pressured to take prescription drugs.
-In fact, studies suggest that "talk" therapy works as well as drugs for mild to moderate depression.
-Even if you do use antidepressants, it probably won't be for life.
+Asking for help doesn't necessarily mean your doctor will advise medications, although medicines can often be very helpful for significant forms of depression.
+Studies suggest, though, that "talk" therapy works as well as drugs for mild to moderate depression.
+Even if you do use antidepressants, it probably won’t be for life.
 Your doctor will help you determine the right time to stop your medication.

 Myth: Depressed People Cry a Lot